Hufrehe – Symptome, Linderung & Prävention Teil 2 - Zeolith hilft

 Laminitis – Symptoms

-How we can recognize acute laminitis!
+How to recognize acute laminitis!

 The following symptoms can be signs of acute laminitis: